Endurance, efficiency, biomechanics of plyometrics, and immune considerations (Martin Krause 2012)

 A biphasic stress response has been described in muscles during 'reloading' after a period of 'unloading'.
 Mechanical unloading as a result of disuse results in substantial muscle atrophy.
 This atrophy is a result of both increased protein degradation and reduced protein synthesis.
 Signaling pathways leading to this, include oxidative stress, proinflammatory signaling, reduced stress response, including heat shock proteins (HSP) and insulin-like growth factor (IGF-1).
 Insufficient HSP and antioxidant enzymes elicits oxidative damage of proteins and lipids (Lawler et al 2003, Free Radic Biol Med, 35, 9-16).
 Hence, unloading elevates oxidative stress.
 Paradoxically, loading also elevates oxidative stress.
 Nuclear Factor kB (NF-kB) has been implicated in both processes.
 Unloading is thought to induce numerous pro-inflammatory genes including nitric oxide synthase, cytokines, ubiquitin pathway ligases as a result of withdrawal of the stress - response including HSP25, HSP70, IGF1/Akt pathway (Lawler et al 2006, Muscle Nerve, 33, 200-207).
-The early portion of reloading, after a period of immobilisation is characterised by muscle damage and inflammation which requires a cognitive approach using a realistic time-frame for recovery to take place.
+The early portion of reloading, after a period of immobilisation is characterised by muscle damage and inflammation which requires a cognitive approach using a realistic time-frame, of goal setting, for recovery to take place.
 Although, muscle recovery after 7-10 days of unloading is rapid (7 - 9 days), prolonged immobilisation greater than 17 days exhibits impaired recovery of muscle mass (Kasper 1995, J Appl Physiol, 79, 607-614).
 Reloading of muscles have been shown to result in a large up-regulation of NF-kB DNA-binding activity (Lawler et al 2012, Med Sci Sp Ex, 44, 4, 600-609).
 HSP25 phosphorylation decreased during prolonged unloading but returned to normal after 28 days of reloading.
 HSP70 and IGF-1 remained depressed during short term reloading but returned to normal levels as muscle mass improved, whereas in contrast Akt phosphorylation was greater in short term reloading but returned to normal by day 28 (Lawler et al 2012).

 Author MACKINNON, LAUREL T